Intermittent fasting is one of the easiest and healthiest lifestyle changes available to us without extensive preparation.

-Therefore, people with a fixed intermittent fasting schedule tend to succeed more than people with irregular eating patterns.
+People with a fixed intermittent fasting schedule tend to succeed more than people with irregular eating patterns.

-With this in mind, 16/8 intermittent fasting is the best schedule for most people to lose weight successfully.
+Therefore, 16/8 intermittent fasting is the best schedule for most people to lose weight successfully.

 The ease of use makes 16/8 a guarantee of success.
 You only have to cut out one meal and unnecessary snacks.
 Due to the beneficial hormonal balance in the morning, it is easiest to skip breakfast.